• ROENFR

 (3) The validation of BEx members will be carried out, as a rule, in the same Plenary meeting in which the president is elected.

-(4) The validation of BEx members is based on the proposals made by each party represented in CES.
+(4) The validation of BEx members is done based on the proposals made by each party represented in CES.

 Art.
 44 – (1) The works of the BEx meeting are chaired by the president, and in his absence, by one of the vice-presidents designated by him.